 Our aim is to be the supplier of choice for our customers and to ensure that consumers have ready access to our products through different distribution channels.

-- Work in partnership with retailers on sustainability issues - Support retailers in educating consumers on health and sustainability issues - Reduce environmental impacts resulting from distribution of our products - Ensure consumers everywhere have access to our products - Use and promote environmentally friendly refrigeration technology
+What we do - Work in partnership with retailers on sustainability issues - Support retailers in educating consumers on health and sustainability issues - Reduce environmental impacts resulting from distribution of our products - Ensure consumers everywhere have access to our products - Use and promote environmentally friendly refrigeration technology

 Production & manufacturing

 We seek to manage the impacts of our operations on society and the environment.

+What we do:

-- Protect the health and safety of employees at work - Respect employees' fundamental rights and encourage personal development - Invest in local communities and contribute to local economic development - Improve the eco-efficiency of our manufacturing sites and set ambitious targets, particularly for CO2 emissions
+- Protect the health and safety of employees at work - Respect employees' fundamental rights and encourage personal development - Invest in local communities and contribute to local economic development - Improve the eco-efficiency of our manufacturing sites and set ambitious targets, particularly for CO2 emissions Our brands in society: making a difference